mallett002/Skill-Sharing-Website/README.md

  - Long polling reqs will have header `Prefer: wait=90`, normal reqs will not have this header.
  - Tells server that the client will wait up to 90 seconds for response.

- *The server will keep a version # that it updates every time the takls change, and will use that as the ETag value.*
+ *The server will keep a version # that it updates every time the talks change, and will use that as the ETag value.*

  Example Client Req:
  ```